tsangiotis/tsangiotis.github.io/_posts/2017-01-04-a-pile-of-scam.md

 If you feel like it start a conversation with them and be original.
 You may help someone or have a couple of laughs.

+*EDIT:* After this post, someone pointed me to [419Eater](http://www.419eater.com/html/419faq.htm).
+It is an effor where people commit to wasting the scammer's time by pretending to fall for their scams.
+If you want some more action, go there